Inalpi Arena: Events

 The arena is a kind of "magic box", and was designed to host many different types of events beyond the Olympics.
 It serves as a venue for events including concerts, exhibitions, trade fairs, conferences, and various sports, such as basketball, ice hockey, curling and volleyball.
-Since its opening, the Pala Alpitour has become one of Italy's most booked venues for large-scale concerts.
+Since its opening, the Inalpi Arena has become one of Italy's most booked venues for large-scale concerts.
 It is also the largest capacity venue in Italy for these types of events, with the allowed maximum capacities set at 15,657 for general admission center-stage concerts, and 13,347 maximum capacity for general admission end-stage concerts.

-In addition to concerts, the arena has also been able to host successful touring shows and musicals over the years such as Notre Dame de Paris, Romeo and Juliet, Cirque du Soleil, and occasionally sporting events including WWE professional wrestling in 2007, 2011, in 2014 and 2018, and the car shows Top Gear Live in July 2014 and Fast & Furious Live in September 2018.
+In addition to concerts, the arena has also been able to host successful touring shows and musicals over the years such as Notre Dame de Paris, Romeo and Juliet, Cirque du Soleil, and occasionally sporting events including WWE professional wrestling in 2007, 2011, in 2014 and 2018, and in 2026 including Italy's first WWE PLE Clash in Italy, and the car shows Top Gear Live in July 2014 and Fast & Furious Live in September 2018.